jenkinsci/kubernetes-operator/website/content/en/docs/Getting Started/v0.6.x/separate-namespaces.md

 ---
-title: "Separate namespaces"
+title: "Separate namespaces for Jenkins and Operator"
-linkTitle: "Separate namespaces"
+linkTitle: "Separate namespaces for Jenkins and Operator"
 weight: 8
 date: 2019-08-05
 description: >